GardenGroupUO/NISP/Documentation/source/Interpolation_Connection.rst

 This contains a class that writes the information about a connection between two clusters of the same motif together.

-.. automodule:: NISP.Interpolation_Connection.make_connection
+.. automodule:: NISP.NISP.Interpolation_Connection.make_connection
 	:members:
-.. automodule:: NISP.Interpolation_Connection.Interpolation_Connection
+.. automodule:: NISP.NISP.Interpolation_Connection.Interpolation_Connection
 	:members: